yujunz/gitlab.com-runbooks/howto/deleted-project-restore.md

 production copy of the database is available for the next steps.

-Note that the startup script will never actually exit due to the branch configuration that causes postgres to pause recovery when some point is reached.
+Note that the startup script will never actually exit due to the branch configuration that causes Postgres to pause recovery when some point is reached.
 It [loops
 forever](https://ops.gitlab.net/gitlab-com/gl-infra/gitlab-restore/postgres-gprd/blob/8d011b3f8a29582d358374adde6f701fe382c03d/bootstrap.sh#L161-164)
 waiting for a recovery point equal to script start time.